dineshresearch/electric_car/README.md

 <img src="images/eda/average_power_day22_to_day42.png" width="1000" height = "600" />

-The final average power usage plot showing day 43 to 60 continues to support the weekend power spike hypothesis.
+The final average power usage plot showing day 43 to day 60 continues to support the weekend power spike hypothesis.
 Eighteen days are shown here (as opposed to the 21 days shown in the previous two plots) with six of them showing power spikes, all of which occur on weekends following the assumption that day 1 is a Friday.